Westminster Cathedral: Choir

-Westminster Cathedral Choir made its first recording in 1907.
-Many more have followed in the Westminster Cathedral Choir discography, most recently the series on the Hyperion label, and many awards have been conferred on the choir's recordings.
+Westminster Cathedral Choir made its first recording in 1907 and many more have followed in the Westminster Cathedral Choir discography.
+Following a series of albums on the Hyperion label, recent recordings have been made by the "Ad Fontes" label, based in Buckfast Abbey and specialising in sacred music in the Catholic tradition.
+Many awards have also been conferred on the choir's recordings.
 Of these the most prestigious are the 1998 Gramophone Awards for both Best Choral Recording of the Year and Record of the Year, for the performance of Martin's Mass for Double Choir and Pizzetti's Requiem, conducted by O'Donnell.
 It is the only cathedral choir to have won in either of these categories.

 When its duties at the cathedral permit, the choir also gives concert performances both at home and abroad.
 It has appeared at many important festivals, including Aldeburgh, Cheltenham, Salzburg, Copenhagen, Bremen and Spitalfields.
 It has appeared in many of the major concert halls of Britain, including the Royal Festival Hall, the Wigmore Hall and the Royal Albert Hall.
 The cathedral choir also broadcasts frequently on radio and television.

 Westminster Cathedral Choir has undertaken a number of international tours, including visits to Hungary, Germany and the US.
 The choristers participated in the 2003 and 2006 International Gregorian chant Festival in Watou, Belgium, and the full choir performed twice at the Oslo International Church Music Festival in March 2006.
 In April 2005, 2007 and 2008 they performed as part of the "Due Organi in Concerto" festival in Milan.
 In October 2011, they sang the inaugural concert of the Institute for Sacred Music at Saint John's in Minnesota.

-The cathedral is frequently referred to as the 'Drome'.
+The cathedral is frequently referred to as the "Drome".
 This dates from the early 20th century days when the Lay Clerks were represented by Equity—the trade union for actors and variety artists.
-In the profession, it was jokingly referred to as 'The Westminster Hippodrome'—a nickname which was later shortened to the 'Drome'.
+In the profession, it was jokingly referred to as "The Westminster Hippodrome"—a nickname which was later shortened to the "Drome".